-Use Form 1098, Mortgage Interest Statement, to report mortgage interest (including points, defined later) of \$600 or more received by you during the year in the course of your trade or business from an individual, including a sole proprietor.
+Use Form 1098, Mortgage Interest Statement, to report mortgage interest (including points, defined later) of \$600 or more you received during the year in the course of your trade or business from an individual, including a sole proprietor.
 Report only interest on a mortgage, defined later.

-The \$600 threshold applies separately to each mortgage; thus, file a separate Form 1098 for each mortgage.
+File a separate Form 1098 for each mortgage.
+The \$600 threshold applies separately to each mortgage, so you are not required to file Form 1098 for a mortgage on which you have received less than \$600 in interest, even if an individual paid you over \$600 in total on multiple mortgages.
 You may, at your option, file Form 1098 to report mortgage interest of less than \$600, but if you do, you are subject to the rules in these instructions.

-If an overpayment of interest on an adjustable rate mortgage (ARM) or other mortgage was made in a prior year and you refund (or credit) that overpayment, you may have to file Form 1098 to report the refund (or credit) of the overpayment.
-See Reimbursement of Overpaid Interest, later
+If an overpayment of interest on an adjustable rate mortgage or other mortgage was made in a prior year and you refund (or credit) that overpayment, you may have to file Form 1098 to report the refund (or credit) of the overpayment.
+See Reimbursement of Overpaid Interest, later.

-Also use Form 1098 to report mortgage insurance premiums of \$600 or more for the calendar year received by you from individuals in the course of your trade or business.
-See the instructions for box 4 on page 4.
+Also use Form 1098 to report MIP of \$600 or more you received during the calendar year in the course of your trade or business from an individual, including a sole proprietor, but only if section 163(h)(3)(E) applies.
+See the instructions for box 5 on page 6.